mozilla/open-leadership-training-series/_articles/get-your-project-online/project-set-up-for-collaboration-with-github.md

 summary: "In this module, you’ll learn how to organize your project files so they are easy for newcomers to navigate.
 You’ll also create your very first GitHub issue!"
 prereq: "Have completed all previous sections and modules"
 format: "Read, watch videos, use GitHub"
-materials: "a computer, an internet connection, and a free GitHub account"
+materials: "A computer, an internet connection, and a free GitHub account"
 ---
 * TOC
 {:toc}